shashperera/My-ToDo/README.md

 **5. Virtual DOM** - When we create a React component, React builds a Virtual representaion(lightweight JS object) of the real DOM, When the component's state or props change it compares the differences.
 React then updates only the parts of the actual DOM that have changed, resulting in a more efficient update process, using the minimum number of DOM manipulations (performance optimization).

+## About My-ToDo App

+App adds new To-Do items including the title, deadline and status(in-progress, done, not started).Status can be identified from 3 different colors when viewing in the list.
+Also you can edit the items added.

 ## How to run